• Skip to content

 • All students will compete in Long Jump at O’Quinn Street (no qualifying at school).
 As there will be more students competing in Long Jump at O’Quinn Street, we will have two long jump pits and we will only measure jumps that are past a nominated mark.
 All students will still get three jumps and all students who compete will gain a point for their house.

-• We will have qualifying in PE lessons for Discus, Shotput and High Jump.
-To align with Catholic and Zone carnivals, only 10-12 Years will compete in discus and shot put and we will only measure throws that are past a nominated mark.
+• We have completed qualifying in PE lessons for Discus, Shotput and High Jump.
+To align with Catholic and Zone carnivals, only 10-12 Years will compete in discus and shot put (program with students participating in finals has been uploaded to Parent Portal).

 • The High Jump finals will be on Wednesday the 18th of June at St Saviour’s Primary and not at O’Quinn Street Oval.